lynnlangit/learning-quantum/book/code/ch13/README.md

 The book discusses three examples, but does NOT present any sample code for the examples
 - solving systems of linear equations
-- Quantum Principal Component Analysis
+- Quantum Principal Component Analysis (PCA)
-- Quantum Support Vector Machines
+- Quantum Support Vector Machines (SVM)

 The techniques used are the following:
 - HHL algorithm used to **invert** a normal matrix (best for sparse, well-conditioned Hermitian matrices)